INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 #### Characteristics

+- **Turing-Complete**
-- **Turing-Complete**: Capable of performing any computation given enough resources.
-  - **Implication**: Allows developers to implement complex logic and algorithms in smart contracts.
+  - **Implication**: Capable of performing any computation given enough resources allowing developers to implement complex logic and algorithms in smart contracts.

-- **Isolation**:
+- **Isolation**
   - **Sandboxed Environment**: Smart contracts run in a secure, isolated environment that prevents them from accessing the underlying system or interfering with each other.
-  - **Security**: Protects the network from malicious code execution.

-- **Deterministic Execution**:
+- **Deterministic Execution**
   - **Consistency**: Ensures that the same operations produce the same results on every node.
-  - **Importance**: Critical for consensus across the decentralized network.

-- **Stack-Based Architecture**:
+- **Stack-Based Architecture**
-  - **Execution Model**:
-    - Uses a stack for operand storage and operation execution.
-    - Instructions operate on values from the top of the stack.
+  - **Execution Model**: Uses a stack for operand storage and operation execution with instructions operating on values from the top of the stack.

 #### EVM Bytecode

-- **Compilation**:
-  - Smart contracts written in high-level languages (e.g., Solidity) are compiled into bytecode which is executed by the EVM.
+- **Compilation**: Smart contracts written in high-level languages, such as Solidity, are compiled into bytecode, which is executed by the EVM.

 - **Opcodes**: Low-level instructions that the EVM understands.
   - **Examples**: